followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Wrappers/30 Data Binding/07 ASP.NET Web API.md

         )
     )

-For more examples of Web API controllers and accessing them from a server-side wrapper, see our [sample application](/Documentation/Guide/ASP.NET_MVC_Wrappers/Overview/#Sample_Application).
+For more examples of Web API controllers and accessing them from a server-side wrapper, see our [technical demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Data_Grid/WebAPIService/Mvc/Light/) and [sample applications](/Documentation/Guide/ASP.NET_MVC_Wrappers/Prerequisites_and_Installation/#Sample_Applications).